cswartzvi/hamilton/docs/concepts/best-practices/code-organization.rst

 #.
 Use modules to model team thinking, e.g. date\_features.py.
 #.
 Use modules to helps isolate what you’re working on.
 #.
-Use modules to replace parts of your Hamilton dataflow very easily for different contexts.
+Use modules to replace parts of your Apache Hamilton dataflow very easily for different contexts.

 Team thinking
 -------------